This article applies to TeamViewer users without a license who have been suspected or detected for commercial use or got a Connection Time Out.

 No - TeamViewer suspects or detects commercial use only for TeamViewer IDs.
 TeamViewer Accounts are never involved in this process.

-💡Hint: Please make sure to submit the form separately for every ID you are connecting to and from.
+💡Hint: Please make sure to submit every ID you are connecting to and from.
+You may submit up to 10 IDs per form.

 Does uninstalling TeamViewer remove the commercial suspicion?